mrcavalcanti/mosaicoo/docs/sources/dashboards/dashboard-folders.md

 # Dashboard Folders

-Folders are a way to organize and group dashboards - very useful if you have a lot of dashboards or multiple teams using the same Grafana instance.
+Folders are a way to organize and group dashboards - very useful if you have a lot of dashboards or multiple teams using the same Mosaicoo instance.

-> **Note:** Only Grafana Admins and Super Admins can create, edit, or delete folders.
+> **Note:** Only Mosaicoo Admins and Super Admins can create, edit, or delete folders.
 Refer to [Dashboard permissions]({{< relref "../administration/manage-users-and-permissions/about-users-and-permissions.md#dashboard-permissions" >}}) for more information.

 ## How To Create A Folder